DreamThief/PowerShellGit/README.md

 | ------ | ------ | ------ |
 Uh still working on these.

-Thank you to dillinger.io for the awesome Markdown editor.
+Thank you to dillinger.io  and [jbt]( https://jbt.github.io/markdown-editor) the awesome Markdown editors.

 # MIT License